Relative Serre functor for comodule algebras: Preliminaries

 Conversely, if $(F, s)$ is a lax $\mathcal{C}$-module functor, then we define $\theta$ by~\eqref{eq:C-prof-lax-C-func:pf:1}.
 It is routine to show that $(T, \theta)$ is indeed a $\mathcal{C}$-module profunctor.
 These constructions are mutually inverse.
 Now the proof of Part (1) is done.
 Part (2) can be proved in a similar way. \end{proof}

 The above lemma yields the following result:

-\begin{lemma}[{{\it cf}. \cite[Lemma 2.11]{2014arXiv1406.4204D}}] Let $F: \mathcal{N} \to \mathcal{M}$ be a functor, and suppose that it has a right adjoint $G$.
-If $F$ is an oplax $\mathcal{C}$-module functor, then $G$ is a lax $\mathcal{C}$-module functor in such a way that the adjunction isomorphism
+\begin{lemma}[{{\it cf}. \cite[Lemma 2.11]{MR3934626}}] Let $F: \mathcal{N} \to \mathcal{M}$ be a functor, and suppose that it has a right adjoint $G$.
+If $(F, r)$ is an oplax $\mathcal{C}$-module functor, then $G$ has a unique structure of a lax $\mathcal{C}$-module functor such that the diagram